qhull/qhull/README.txt

   - Extract the files
   - cd qhull/src
   - make
-  - or, make -f Makefile.txt
+  - Use 'make -f Makefile.txt' in the Windows distribution.

 -----------------
 Installing Qhull with Autoconf

   The tar.gz tarball contains documentation, source files, and a config directory [R. Laboissiere].

+  [Jan 2010] Qhull 2009.1.1 does not include the C++ interface

   To install Qhull
   - Extract the files